demaere-oiie/rptoy/gcdthoughts.md

 ```
 but without a method JIT, it seems ~~we have no hope of generating this from the meta level~~.

 Actually, that's not true.
 The JIT does eventually generate a CFG which includes the effective loop above, but for $REASONS it only gets there after generating several partial approximations.
+With enough repetitions, the JIT even manages to beat the handcoded rpython.
 Maybe I can play with some JIT settings to improve this behaviour?

-## branchless loops trace well
+## branchless loops trace well, quickly
-As with all the other tests, rpython's tracing JIT does an amazing job when given a straight-line loop.
+As with all the other tests, rpython's tracing JIT rapidly does an amazing job when given a straight-line loop.
 ```
 gcd := (m@m,m),Rep.(y,max.(m,n)-y @ m,n ~ y:=min.(m,n))
 ```